danbev/learning-iot/notes/nrf.md

 cleared by writing `0`.

 ### General Purpose I/0 Task and Events (GPIOTE)
+Is is way of having some instructions/code be run when there is a specific input on a GPIO pin.
+This is similar to interrupts but the difference is that interrupts will stop the currently executing code, and then resume after the interrupt handler has been run.

 Is a way of accessing GPIO pins using tasks and events.
 So a GPIOTE channel would be associated with a pin and we can enable it so that when a state change occurs a task will automatically created.